 - Seats: 100

-- Wine: an excellent list, travels the world, kicking off in the mid £20's; over a dozen varieties are offered by the glass
+- Wine: an excellent list, travels the world, kicking off at around the £30 mark; over a dozen varieties are offered by the glass

 - Nearest station: Bank Rail, Underground & DLR

 - Directions: See the map on this page